I’d heard about her charms.

 But not really.
 Not yet.

 I’d resisted.
 Been busy.
-Besides, been burned so many times by singers who promised to take me to that place only real jazz singers can but then left me cold.
-Or worse, feeling nothing at all, like the problem were mine, as if I were hung up on singers that are gone (like Abbey Lincoln and Betty Carter) or had made themselves scarce but still wonderful (like Cassandra Wilson).
+Besides, been burned so many times by singers who promised to take me to that place only real jazz singers can yet then left me cold.
+Or worse, I felt nothing at all, like the problem were mine, as if I were just hung up on singers that are gone (Abbey Lincoln, Betty Carter) or had made themselves scarce but still wonderful (Cassandra Wilson).

 They said she was from Miami.
 From Haiti.
 From France.
 (In fact, she is from all those places, by way of birth, heritage and study abroad.)

 It’s not like I didn’t notice Cécile McLorin Salvant, like that time she copped top prize at the 2010 Thelonious Monk International Jazz Competition.

 Yes, I was paying attention.
 I listened to her Grammy-nominated CD, “WomanChild” (Mack Avenue), on which I heard both the woman and the child, both born singers with something to say and century’s worth of less-traveled (and some brand-new) material through which to express it.
 Probably because I hadn’t caught her in live performance, I thought all those voices buzzing around her were, well, just buzz.